-Step Seven: Place Your Ring Video Doorbell over the holes.
+Step Seven: Place your Ring Video Doorbell over the holes

 Don't forget to remove the level tool from the front of the device.

 Hook the slot on the rear of your Video Doorbell onto the tab near the top of the mounting bracket.
-Then, let the Doorbell pivot down to sit flush on its bracket.
+Then, let the doorbell pivot down to sit flush on its bracket.

-Step Eight: Screw in the Ring Doorbell
+Step Eight: Screw in the Ring Video Doorbell

-Step Nine: Install the Security Screw
+Step Nine: Install the security screw

 Use one of the provided security screws and the star-shaped end of the screwdriver bit to secure the faceplate at the bottom of your Ring Video Doorbell.

 Note: For your safety, use only the short security screws under the faceplate.
 Using any other type of screw could damage the battery and create a potential fire hazard.
-If you feel that you may have used the wrong screw to install your doorbell, please contact Ring Support.
+If you feel that you may have used the wrong screw to install your doorbell, please contact Ring Customer Support.

 Once you have hardwired your Ring Video Doorbell (2020 release) to your existing doorbell system, you can set up an in-home chime in the Ring app if want to still hear your old chime.
 Click here to learn how to configure your doorbell for an in-home chime.